 Buying a car, no matter what the price, it will always be about getting the best you can for the money you have.
-But do you know what the actual cost is and will you be able to afford all the essential extras?
-To read our guide, please click here (PDF, 191.83KB, 2 pages).
+Is it clear what the actual cost is and will you be able to afford all the essential extras?
+Read our car buying guide (PDF, 191.83KB, 2 pages).

 When you buy goods or services the law gives you consumer rights.
 These protect you from being treated unfairly by a trader.
 You may have received poor service or you may want to switch energy suppliers or cancel a contract, the Citizens Advice Bureau offer self-help advice from their Advice Guide on a wide variety of issues complete with help writing letters and taking legal action.
-To visit their website and view the advice guides, please click here.
+View the Citizens Advice Bureau advice guides on the Citizens Advice Bureau website .

 Get Safe Online

 Get Safe Online is a website that is a unique resource providing practical advice on how to protect yourself, your computer or mobile device and your business against fraud, identity theft, viruses and many other problems encountered online.
 It contains guidance on many other related subjects too including performing backups and how to avoid theft or loss of your computer, smartphone or tablet.
 Every conceivable topic is included on the site including safe online shopping, gaming and dating so, now you really can stay safe.
-To visit the 'Get Safe Online' website please click here.
+Visit the 'Get Safe Online' website .